sriharijala/SpringExamples/Kafka-example/README.md

 This example is built using Spring Boot and Spring Kafka frameworks.
 The prerequisetes to have a containerization application preinstalled like Docker or Virtual VM.
 Optionally one can directly install Kafka manually using the Quick Start guide availabe on Kafka site.

+Once you run both the SpringBoot applications, to start sending the events from driver application send a PUT request to REST service - http://localhost:8082/location

 Get the Docker image:

 $ docker pull apache/kafka:3.8.0